 The human brain is an amazing organ that serves as the body’s command center.
 The brain, composed of sections (lobes) that serve specialized functions, controls heart rate, breathing, thoughts, emotions, communication, and making decisions, to name a few.
 Brain research over recent years has shown that exposure to poor nutrition, stress, and environmental toxins (root causes) can harbor inflammation, hormone imbalances, and leaky gut, which in turn may lead to chronic and life-limiting brain ailments, such as depression, anxiety, and Alzheimer’s and other dementias.
 Addressing the root causes coupled with brain fitness can dramatically improve brain health and wellness.

 The soul is the essence of our being, and that which expresses our highest level of consciousness.
 Our soul connects our physical being with our spiritual being.
 It is our higher self.
 Meditation transcends our physical consciousness and quiets our mind, while tapping into the still small voice within.
-Meditation is healing, and leads to feelings of peace, love, and gratitude.
+Meditation is healing, and leads to feelings of peace, love, and gratitude and overall wellness.
 Mindfulness, a form of meditation, is the process of bringing awareness or attention to experiences without judging them.
 Both mindfulness and meditation practices serve to reduce stress, anxiety, depression, and negative emotions than can impact chronic or life-limiting illness.
-Mindfulness and meditation are good for the soul.
+Mindfulness and meditation are good for the soul and for your health.